upa/nante-wan/README.md

 messaging between CEs, route and config servers.

-In the example environment, all CEs have veth interface pairs and network namespaces as edge netweorks (172.16.0.0/24, depicted on orange boxes in Fig.2).
+In the example environment, all CEs have veth interface pairs and network namespaces as edge netweorks (172.16.0.0/24, depicted as orange boxes in Fig.2).
 After the Nante-WAN overlay is Up, all namespaces will be connected as a single layer-2 segment across the underlay network.
 Then you can ping from any namespaces to others.